rbeede/auto-raspberry-pi/README.md

 ## Before first-boot

-1. Copy the repository file firstboot_with_networking.service to /boot (aka bootfs)
+1. Copy the repository file firstboot_with_networking.service to bootfs
+   - From your imaging system this would just be the root of the microSD
+   - After the first boot this will become /boot/firmware on the running Raspberry Pi
-1. Edit the file on the Raspberry Pi imaged disk: /boot/firstrun.sh (aka bootfs / firstrun.sh)
+1. Edit the file on the Raspberry Pi imaged disk: firstrun.sh (aka bootfs / firstrun.sh)
 1. Before the line `rm -f /boot/firstrun.sh` (near end) insert the necessary hook below

 ⚠️A bug in Raspberry Pi Imager v1.8.5 and changes in Raspberry Pi OS breaks this process. https://github.com/raspberrypi/rpi-imager/issues/637